 5. Post-traumatic stress disorder

 During their lives, approximately 1 in 2 Americans will be diagnosed with a mental disorder, an assessment that is based on medical history, a psychological evaluation, and a physical exam.
 Disorders may also occur together, or one may follow another.
-Examples include depression and anxiety or substance use disorder and PTSD.
+Examples include depression and anxiety or a substance use disorder and PTSD.

 What Causes Mental Health Disorders?